 Few-shot learning represents one of the most practical and powerful capabilities of modern language models.
-By providing just a few well-chosen examples, you can guide AI models to understand new tasks without extensive training.
+By providing just a few well-chosen examples, you can guide AI models to understand new tasks.
+However, in 2026, few-shot effectiveness depends significantly on your model type.

 Understanding Few-Shot Learning